Can Shiplap Get Wet? – Waterproof Shiplap for Bathroom Ceiling

 Can shiplap be used in a bathroom?

-Yes, shiplap can be used in the bathroom, but only if properly installed, using high-quality timber, and applying mildew-resistant or semi-gloss paint (waterproof) for finishing.
+Yes, shiplap can be used in the bathroom, but only if properly installed, using high-quality timber, and finished with mildew-resistant or semi-gloss paint (waterproof).
 However, a wooden shiplap can not be installed where it is frequently exposed to water because it is not meant to be used as a shower surround.

 Waterproof Shiplap for Bathroom